 4) Try Different Ad Formats

 Along with A/B testing different elements of your ads, you should also consider trying different ad formats.
-Facebook offer a wide variety of ad formats including;
+Facebook offers a wide variety of ad formats including;

 - Carousel ads.